hamzamohiuddin1/cse-15l-lab-reports/week1.md

      }
    ```
 Explanation:
 My argument was a file name that existed in my working directory.
 The output was the contents of the file.
 This could be useful if you don't want to open the file manually on the ide or you only have access to the terminal.
+This is not an error because it performs its intended purpose.